Illinois Fighting Illini: Ice hockey

 The men's ice hockey team has played in the Division I Central States Collegiate Hockey League conference since 1979, which is part of the American Collegiate Hockey Association (ACHA), winning national championships in 2005 and 2008, with runner-up finishes in 2009 and 2018.
 A second team competes in the Division II Mid-American Collegiate Hockey Association.
 A feasibility study published in March 2018, and commissioned by the NHL, NHLPA, and College Hockey, Inc., found a high probability of success for the hockey program to transition to NCAA Division I.

 Men's rugby

 Founded in 1963, the University of Illinois Men's Rugby Football Club plays in Division 1-A in the Big Ten Universities conference.
 The Illini have experienced success in college rugby, including winning several Big 10 championships in the 1980s and reaching the national semifinals in 1980, 1983 and 1985.
 The Illini play their home matches in Urbana at the Complex Fields.

 Wheelchair basketball

-The men's wheelchair basketball team was founded in 1948 by Dr. Timothy Nugent in response to a large number of disabled veterans using the G.I.
+The men's wheelchair basketball team was founded in 1948 by Timothy Nugent in response to a large number of disabled veterans using the G.I.
 Bill to attend the University of Illinois.
-Dr. Nugent later started a women's team in 1970.
+Nugent later started a women's team in 1970.
 A total of 29 national championships are claimed between the men and women's teams.